 LAND ACKNOWLEDGMENT

-Immense thanks to Iron Path Farms for their assistance on this text.
+Immense thanks to Iron Path Farms for their assistance on the following text.
 Click here to support them.

 We recognize that this land acknowledgment is just a first step in a long process towards relationship building with Native folks.
 It was written by allies.
 As we build these relationships, we will update the land acknowledgement accordingly to reflect the thousands of years long relationships that these stewards share with these lands and waters.
 If you would like to contribute or collaborate, please contact us.